 At some point, I heard the saying, don’t mix pleasure with pay.
-Instead of listening and heeding valid advice, I said, hold my hiking sticks while I went headfirst into a government-funded ranger career.
+Instead of listening and heeding valid advice, I said, hold my hiking sticks while I pitched face first into a government-funded ranger career.
 There are many benefits to the ranger route, including learning how to explore public land as cheaply as possible.

 Which is ideal for my budget since my job is fun, but not well-funded.